swing-xyz/examples/examples/swaps-api-nextjs-tron/README.md

 > The `sendTransactionRequest` will return and `id` whilst the `txResponse` will contain a `txHash` which we will need later for checking the status of a transaction.

-### Sending a Tron Transaction to the Network
+### Sending a Tron Transaction to the Tron Network

-If you decided to perform a cross chain swap with Tron as the source chain, you'll need to sign the transaction using a wallet provider that supports Tron like [TronLink](https://www.tronlink.org/).
+If you've decided to perform a cross chain swap using Tron as the source chain, you'll have to sign the transaction using a wallet provider that supports the Tron Network like [TronLink](https://www.tronlink.org/).
-,

 > Remember, you'll have to call the `/send` endpoint via `sendTransactionRequest` before signing the transaction.

-We will sign the `txData` returned from the `/send` endpoint using the inbuilt **Tronlink Wallet Adapter** library that comes installed in the browser with the TronLink Wallet.
+We will sign the `txData` returned from the `/send` endpoint using the **Tronlink Wallet React Hooks** library and then broadcast the transaction to the rest of the network using the **Tronlink Wallet Adapter** that comes installed with TronLink in your browser.

 As a reminder, the `txData` from the `sendTransactionRequest` will look something like this: